andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 I'm just saying the *actual* distance is pretty negligible.
 I'm also saying that I'm a pedantic asshole whose brain doesn't have an off switch.

-But then again that might be why I'm able to pick up a dance performance based on counting and trigonometry.
+But then again that might be why I'm able to understand a dance performance based on counting and trigonometry.
 Perhaps.

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/hearsals-step_graph.png" alt="Step Graph">